-The Clarence Valley population has grown faster in the five years between 2016 and 2021 at an average of 1.4% per annum, than in previous periods when growth averaged 0.4% per annum.
+The Clarence Valley's population has grown faster in the five years between 2016 and 2021, increasing at an average of 1.4 per cent per annum, compared to previous periods when growth averaged 0.4 per cent per annum.
 This is driven by an acceleration of people moving to the LGA for the lifestyle, movement associated with the COVID-19 pandemic and the relative affordability of the area.

 This extent of growth has been largely unanticipated by government and statutory planning documents.
-The Department of Planning and Environment has forecast that the population would reach 54,352 people by 2041.
-The 2021 Census recorded a population of 54,115 people resident in the LGA.
+The NSW Department of Planning, Housing, and Infrastructure (DPHI) forecast indicated that the LGA's population would reach 54,352 people by 2041, whilst the 2021 Census recorded a population of 54,115 people resident in the LGA.

-The population forecast prepared by demographers .id suggests that the population in 2041 is likely to reach 64,121 people, representing an average growth rate of 0.8% per annum.
+The population forecast prepared by demographers .id suggests that the population in 2041 is likely to reach 64,121 people, representing an average growth rate of 0.8 per annum.

-Clarence Valley is attractive to households seeking lifestyle changes.
+The Clarence Valley is attractive to households seeking lifestyle changes.